FelipeVein/USDC/writeup.md

 ### 2. Identify potential shortcomings with your current pipeline

 One potential shortcoming would be what would happen when the car makes abrupt turns.
-The low-pass filter can create a significant delay on the system.
+The low-pass filter can create a significant delay on the algorithm.

 Another shortcoming would be what would happen when the car is driving in roads that has different line colors.
 This algorithm may not work properly, since it only "highlights" white and yellow lines.